 Ferns are by nature very hardy and barely get affected by any disease.
 For this reason, people like to plant ferns inside their house.

-But in any case your fern gets affected by any disease, it is better to cut the deceased parts before it contaminates the whole fern.
+But in any case, if your fern gets affected by any disease, it is better to cut the deceased parts before it contaminates the whole fern.

-In-house ferns get mostly affected by decrease because of improper light and air.
-A deceased fern is also unhealthy to keep inside the home.
+In-house ferns get mostly affected by diseases because of improper light and air.
+A sick fern is also unhealthy to keep inside the home.

 So if you see that the whole plant is affected then cut it from the root.
-There is no point of nourishing them further.
+There is no point in nourishing them further.

-The outdoor ferns get sufficient light but still they can get affected for various reasons.
-If in any case, insects started to form in your fern then cut the portion of the plant which is mostly injurious to the rest of the foliage.
+The outdoor ferns get sufficient light but still, they can get affected for various reasons.
+If in any case, insects started to form in your fern, then cut the portion of the plant as it is injurious to the rest of the foliage.